Overview

 When Messaging Stops Feeling Safe

-For World, this tension was critical:
+For World, this challenge was critical:

 How do we introduce identity, payments, and third-party experiences into chat without breaking the intimacy that makes messaging work in the first place?